medmonds19/latin102portfolio/translation3.md

 He cleaned the manure of the stall of King Augeas on one day, with greater part of help from Jupiter.
 He washed all of the manure away by letting the river in.
 He brought the bull, with whom Pasiphase had sex, from island Crete to Mycenae alive.
-With his slave Abderos he killed Diomenes, king of Thrace, and his four horses, who ate human flesh.
+With his slave Abderus he killed Diomedes, king of Thrace, and his four horses, who ate human flesh.
 The horses' names were Podargus, Lampon, Xanthus and Dinus.
+❓ **This translation does not contradict the grammar: it's correct in that sense.
+But it does contradict the story!
+Abderus is a slave of Diomedes, not Hercules.**